Breaking the mass-sheet degeneracy in strong lensing mass modeling with weak lensing observations: Results

 \subsection{Testing model with the mock data}

 We test our model given in Section$\sim$ \ref{sec:proposed_model} to see its ability to recover free parameters from the likelihood analysis.
 For this, we generate a mock lensing profile using a combination of NFW profiles, Hernquist profiles, and superposition of three different mass sheets with different core radii.
 This profile is shown in Fig.\ \ref{fig:mock_profile}.
 To generate this profile, we use a lens redshift $(z_l) = 0.5$ and a source redshift $(z_s) = 1.5$.
 Halo mass $(M_h)$ and concentration $(c)$ for the NFW profile are $10^{14} M_{\odot}$ and 4, respectively.
 For the Hernquist profile, stellar mass $M_s = 10^{11}$ and scale radius $r_s = 5$ $\rm kpc$ have been used.
 For three different mass sheets, we use $\lambda_1, \lambda_2, \lambda_3$ equal to 0.8, 0.98, and 1.05 respectively, and $R_{c, 1}, R_{c, 2}, R_{c, 3}$ equal to 7, 9, and 11 arcsec respectively.
-For a likelihood analysis, we need a $1\sigma$ error bar on each $\Delta\Sigma$ measurement in the profile.
-This is a mock profile so it does not have errors on each data point.
-Therefore, we have assigned $20\%$ error in this mock lensing profile i.e.\ $\sigma_{\Delta\Sigma} = 0.2 \Delta\Sigma$.
-One can assign any other reasonable amount of error based on their own requirement.
+The Einstein radius of this lens is 0.67 arcsec and the true value of $\lambda_{\rm tot}$ is $0.83$.
+For a likelihood analysis, we need a $1\sigma$ uncertainty on each $\Delta\Sigma$ measurement in the profile.
+This is a mock profile so it does not have uncertainties on each data point.
+Therefore, we have assigned $20\%$ uncertainty in this mock lensing profile i.e.\ $\sigma_{\Delta\Sigma} = 0.2 \Delta\Sigma$ and added random Gaussian noise.
+One can assign any other reasonable amount of uncertainty based on their own requirement.